UNIT-Electronics-MX/unit_pulsar_esp32_c6/docs/_sources/11_gpio.rst

 .. tip::

-   The following example demonstrates how to blink an LED connected to GPIO pin 6 on the **PULSAR NANO ESP32 C6** development board.
+   The following example demonstrates how to blink an LED connected to GPIO pin 6 on the **PULSAR C6** development board.
 The LED will turn on for 1 second and then turn off for 1 second, repeating this pattern indefinitely.

 .. tabs::